 In reality the US government has a debt of over $76,000,000,000,000 including unfunded liabilities*

-*Public debt (Find Debt Counselling programs) is what the government has borrowed through the sale of treasury bonds ie. personal loans.
+*Public debt (Find Debt Review programs) is what the government has borrowed through the sale of treasury bonds ie. personal loans.
 Gross includes what the government has borrowed from itself, mainly from social security.

 * An unfunded liability is a debt the government has with no way to pay for.
 Typically this term refers to Medicare and parts of Social Security.
 “But I pay a lot of taxes for both those!”
 You’re right.
 These programs got this way do mostly to mismanagement by the government and our politicians promising more than they knew that could deliver.